-- 29. Auditing Standards require internal and external auditors to work closely together to make best use of available audit resources.
+- 29. International Auditing Standards require internal and external auditors to work closely together to make best use of available audit resources.
 We seek to rely on the work of internal audit wherever possible to avoid duplication. - 30.
-From our initial review, we plan to place formal reliance on the work internal audit are completing on payroll controls.
-We will also consider other internal audit reports as part of the audit, including those detailed in Exhibit 1.
+From our initial review, we plan to place formal reliance on the work internal audit are completing on Covid-19 support funds.
+We will also consider other internal audit reports to inform our audit work.